tauri-apps/plugins-workspace/plugins/sql/README.md

 To apply the migrations when the plugin is initialized, add the connection string to the `tauri.conf.json` file:

+> Notice: if no migration provided, keeping the `preload` empty

 ```json
 {
   "plugins": {